Student Exchange Program (IU-SEP)

 Below is the list of required documents for application.

-Students will need to submit Application for certificate of eligibility to study in Japan along with the application form for IU-SIP.
+Students will need to submit an Application for the Certificate of Eligibility to study in Japan along with the application form for IU-SEP.

 |Letter of recommendation||Appropriate department of home university|